 Visa Requirements for Botswana

-Most European countries, the United States, the United Kingdom and most other commonwealth countries are not required to obtain a visa for a visit length of 90 days or less.
-Countries that are not included above will need to visit the Botswana Embassy or Consulate website to gather more information on the process you need to undertake.
-Be sure to do this at least one month before your departure to Botswana and the earlier the better in case you encounter any delays throughout the process.
+Most European countries, the United States, the United Kingdom, and most other commonwealth countries are not required to obtain a visa for a visit length of 90 days or less.
+Countries that are not included above will need to visit the Botswana Embassy or Consulate website.
+There you gather more information on the process you need to undertake.
+Be sure to do this at least one month before your departure to Botswana.
+And the earlier the better in case you encounter any delays throughout the process.

 A list of the countries currently not required to obtain a visa are listed below: